vdrenkov/portfolio/README.md

 - Sticky header that adapts to viewport changes using `ResizeObserver` (with a throttled resize fallback).
 - Each in-page anchor defines its own `scroll-margin-top`, and the JavaScript layer reads that exact computed value before scrolling.
 This ensures every section (especially contrast panels) lands with a comfortable gap beneath the header instead of relying on a single hard-coded offset.
 - Smooth scrolling respects `prefers-reduced-motion`; when reduced motion is enabled, the page falls back to instant jumps without layout shifts.
+- Hero sizing uses a `--viewport-height` token that prefers modern viewport units (`100svh`/`100dvh`) where supported, keeping the hero centered even on mobile browsers with dynamic browser chrome.
 - Mobile navigation preserves accessibility: the hamburger control keeps `aria-expanded` state in sync, and `.no-js` users see the menu by default.

 ### Visual System